This webpage gives an overview of the roles of the employer and RCPCH in the AAC process, including step by step guidance and FAQs.

 Employers have a responsibility to plan ahead and factor in that RCPCH involvement is central to the process.
 We ask that you appreciate that our role in providing external quality assurance should not be an afterthought.
 We in turn will work with you to make the process as simple to use and straightforward as possible.

-Scotland uses a separate system of External Advisors.
+No. Scotland uses a separate system of External Advisors, as noted on the Scottish Academy website.
 AAC legislation and best practice requirements therefore do not apply to Scottish posts.
-You can find more information here.